 Business Tennessee Magazine, a statewide publication, has named Mr. Oberman to Tennessee’s Best Lawyers List each year since 2004 when the list was first published.
 Recognizing Mr. Oberman for his contributions to the field of DUI defense, it described him as:

 “‘Godfather statewide in the area of DUI.’
 With his treatise on DUI in Tennessee, which debuted in 1991 and has appeared annually since then, stays at the forefront of drunk driving defense in the state.
-Represents high-profile clients in Knoxville and across the eastern part of the country.
+Represents high-profile clients in Knoxville and across the eastern part of the county.
 ‘Brilliant lawyer, great teacher.’
 Well-regarded trial attorney with ‘professorial’ demeanor. . .”
 Alexei Smirnov, Best Lawyers in Tennessee, Business Tennessee Magazine, p.
 50 (January 2004).

 Mr. Oberman has been an adjunct professor at the University of Tennessee Law School since 1993 and has received prestigious awards for his faculty contributions.
 Mr. Oberman maintains the highest rating from the renown Martindale-Hubbell™ rating system.
 He has been chair or co-chair of the National Association of Criminal Defense Lawyers’ DUI Committee since 1995.
 For more details about Mr. Oberman’s background and experience as a Tennessee DUI attorney, you may view his resume/vitae.